 The Lilac Tunnel: My Journey with Samantha

-Mount Bedford, NY – 1904The next morning, Grandmary asks Samantha and me to stay out from underfoot so Elsa and Mrs. Hawkins can finish preparing for Piney Point.
-I ask Samantha if she needs to pack a suitcase and she says that Elsa will take care of that.
-That’s when I realize that I haven’t really seen Samantha do any chores since I’ve been here.
-She has a servant to do everything from making her bed to packing her suitcase.
-That must be nice.
-But I wonder what it would feel like to have someone else packing my clothes and deciding what I’m going to wear.
-But a moment later, I know just how it feels.
-Grandmary isn’t going to let me wear my bloomers on the train.
-She asks Samantha to take me to meet their seamstress, Jessie, who is altering one of Samantha’s play dresses to fit me.
+Mount Bedford, NY – 1904The next morning, Grandmary asks Samantha and me to stay out from underfoot while Elsa and Mrs. Hawkins finish preparing for Piney Point.
+When I ask if Samantha needs to pack, she says Elsa handles that.
+I realize I haven’t seen her do a single chore since I arrived, a servant for everything from bed-making to packing.
+That must be nice, though a moment later I learn just how it feels myself: Grandmary won’t let me wear bloomers on the train, so Samantha takes me to meet their seamstress, Jessie, who’s altering one of Samantha’s play dresses to fit me.